cmprsk/valkyrie/data/README.md

 Before publishing in this repository, it was first necessary to [de-identify][deid] data in the database.
 The original database and its versions will not be made public in order to protect the confidentiality of patients involved.

 In 2014 we published a retrospective analysis of survival in the VALKYRIE project manuscript, [deposited][val] a few months ago in ZENODO repository.
 This retrospective analysis used a version of the database which, unfortunately, was not saved.
 The 2014 version we deposited here in this repository is its closest counterpart.
-In order to reduce differences, we made a change, by adding patient record 56.
+In order to reduce differences, we made a change, by adding [patient record 56][commit].
 This database is stored in [.csv][dipg] format.

 In 2015, we published a [poster][felix2] at the 19th Brazilian Congress of Clinical Oncology with that year's version of the database.
-In [this][brainstem] database version deposited here, we changed the classification of the patient 64 (the same patient 56 in 2014's database version), from focal brainstem tumor to DIPG.
+In [this][brainstem] database version deposited here, we changed the classification of the [patient 64][commit2] (the same patient 56 in 2014's database version), from focal brainstem tumor to DIPG.
 This is the most up-to-date version of the database.

 In addition, we publish an [poster][felix1] in 2014, with part of the data corresponding to an intermediate version of the database between the two deposited here.